mhahsler/CS7320-AI/README.md

 Submit a pdf of the compiled notebook (either export the notebook as pdf or print to pdf).
 The notebook needs to be a complete project report with documentation (including your design choices), code and results (e.g., tables with simulation results) with a short discussion of what they mean.
 Use the provided notebook cells and insert additional code and markdown cells as needed.

 ## License
+All figures from the Book Artificial Intelligence: A Modern Approach are under copyright by Pearson Education Inc. and are used under fair use.

 All code and documents in this repository are provided under [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) License](https://creativecommons.org/licenses/by-sa/4.0/)

 ![CC BY-SA 4.0](https://licensebuttons.net/l/by-sa/3.0/88x31.png)